• Home

 Chill in the refrigerator for 1 hour.

 Dust the work surface with flour, and roll the dough out to an inch or two larger than your pie plate.
-Roll the dough around the rolling pin and transfer to the dish.
+Roll the dough around the rolling pin and transfer it to the dish.
 Trim off any excess, then roll and crimp the edge.

 Bake in a preheated 375°F oven for 20 minutes.